5ynthaire/5YN-WAV2CUE-PY/README.md

 **Notes**
 - The script does not read or write wav files—It is for converting timestamp data between simple hh:mm:ss track duration or timestamp based formats to tool-friendly formats that use total time elapsed.
-- Two modes: Duration mode (default) for track duration-based input files, and Cumulative mode (--cumulative) for timestamp-based input files.
+- Two modes: Duration Mode (default) for track duration-based input files, and Cumulative Mode (--cumulative) for timestamp-based input files.
 - The author has no affiliation with the Audacity project.

 ## Usage